BA | Undergraduate

 Internationally Renowned Experts

-- Queen’s has world-leading experts in the history of the Irish language and literature and had the highest ranked research unit including Irish and Celtic languages in the most recent Research Excellence Framework.
+Queen’s has world-leading experts in the history of the Irish language and literature, Irish linguistics, and Gaelic names.
 Politics has internationally recognised experts in the politics of gender, the Middle East and the EU.

 Student Experience